NSLS-II/scientific-python-cookiecutter/docs/source/including-data-files.rst

 package will become an annoyingly large download.

-Removing accidentally-committed files after the fact is *possible* but destructive, so it's important to avoid committing large files.
+Removing accidentally-committed files after the fact is *possible* but destructive, so it's important to avoid committing large files in the first place.

 Alternatives: